 Training, qualifications & experience

 I completed a four-year diploma course at Stockport College, Manchester in 2007, training as an Integrative therapist, and am on the BACP Register (British Association of Counsellors and Psychotherapists), having received their Certificate of Proficiency, and am also a member of its Coaching Division.
 I hold a diploma in NLP (Neuro linguistic programming) and am a qualified Clinical Hypnotherapist.
 I hold current certifications in Anxiety, Trauma/Complex Trauma, diagnosis of personality disorders. hold a Supervision certificate endorsed with the British Psychological Society, and am a member of Royal Society of Medicine, London.
 I have been in training with Gendered Intelligence as I have a special interest in Gender Dysphoria.

-Since then, apart from my private practice, I have also worked with G.P. surgeries and held the position of UK ambassador for Crossroads, Antigua, a rehabilitation centre created by Eric Clapton.
+Apart from my private practice, I have held the position of UK ambassador for Crossroads, Antigua, a rehabilitation centre created by Eric Clapton.